 A great looking pair of jeans from Canadian brand Resurgence.

 Comes with full level 2 CE certification, and well-regarded brand Knox makes the armour inserts.
 The inserts are removable.

-As far as comfort goes, these jeans have a soft inner mesh material which feels like denim and also helps to keep the garment cool.
+As far as comfort goes, these jeans have a soft inner mesh material that feels like denim and keeps the garment cool.

 - CE level 2 certified